VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Debates 54eb2cd4ba2c48eb945bd49e5f4bbf4f.md

 Origin Notes: Created by researchers at the University of Konstanz for the LingVis framework (https://lingvis.io/) and VisArgue project (http://www.visargue.uni-konstanz.de/en/).
-First appeared in “NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations”. graph features handled: categorical nodes, directed edges, edge weighted Graph features in papers: 3
-Appeared in years: 1
+First appeared in “NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations”. graph features handled: categorical nodes, directed edges, edge weighted Graph features in papers: categorical nodes,directed edges,labeled nodes Appeared in years: 2017
 Type of Collection: Lost/Unavailable is it stored properly?: No must be analyzed: No